Synochess Synochess

 • Know the pieces' moves! – This may seem obvious, but a lot of beginners forget that soldiers can move sideways.

 • Soldier structure – DO NOT MOVE YOUR SOLDIERS – This may seem counterintuitive compared to regular chess pawns, but soldiers really shouldn’t be moving as part of your development OR for most attacks.
 The starting positions of your starting four soldiers are actually the strongest formation already.
 They each defend each other and prevent white from placing pieces anywhere on the 5th file.
-As such, each pair are probably even worth more than the average minor piece.
+As such, each pair is probably even worth more than the average minor piece.
 Keep them there and use them as screens for your cannons to cramp and redirect white’s development as much as possible.
 Also, despite the words "DO NOT MOVE" in bold capital letters, if you have to, then you obviously have to.

 • Reinforcement soldiers – Use sparingly – As above, the original pawn structure is already optimal.
 Adding reinforcements without any need actually damages your structure and ruins your tempo.
 Use reinforcements when white is about to attack a soldier with a pawn supported by another piece.
 If instead there is a one-for-one soldier exchange, you can drop a reinforcement afterwards to repair your structure.